1300 527 787

 As the capacity of the upper part of the stomach is only 30 to 40 mls you simply can’t get a lot down!
 But don’t worry; you will get down quite enough to survive.
 Food passes reasonably quickly into the small bowel so as long as you eat slowly, enjoy your food and don’t rush it you should have no problems.

 Again, looking at the diagram, you will see that after food exits the small upper stomach it travels along the small bowel for about 1 ½ metres before it joins the other part of the small bowel.
 So in the one and a half metres of this limb there is food but no digestive enzymes.
 Food can’t be absorbed without digestive enzymes.
 So it’s not until around 2 metres along the small bowel until there is both food and digestive enzymes so that absorption can take place.
 That means that 2 metres or so of your small bowel no longer absorbs food.
-As a result, approximately 20% of the calories that you do eat will not be absorbed by the body.

 Two of the major changes to the bowel with a gastric bypass are that food no longer passes through the duodenum and some partially absorbed foods enter the last part of the small bowel.
 Two substances, known as incretins, are thus produced in increased amounts by the small bowel.

-These incretins have a profound positive effect on glucose absorption which, in combination with the weight loss, can either greatly improve diabetes control or in many cases put the diabetes into complete remission.
+These incretins have a profound positive effect on glucose absorption which, in combination with the weight loss, can either greatly improve diabetes control or in many cases put the diabetes into remission.

 All operations carry risks which must be weighed against the risks of the underlying problems with your weight and associated diseases.
 Risk will vary from person to person and must be thoroughly discussed with your surgeon before deciding to go ahead with the surgery.